 Gran Cratere is the main attraction in Vulcano and the main volcano of the island.
 You can get there via an easy hike along a well marked trail.
 You will walk through a series of fumaroles (be prepared for the horrid smell, and make sure to wear a mask to block at least some of it) and be able to admire one of the most stunning views of the entire archipelago.
 It takes about one hour to get to the main crater, and just about the same amount of time to walk down.

 In order to get to Vulcano, you’ll have to travel to either Messina or Milazzo, where there are regular hydrofoil departures to Vulcano.

 There is just one daily ride departing from Messina at 2:10 pm, whereas there are 11 daily departures between 7:00 am and 7:10 pm from Milazzo.
 The harbor in Milazzo is also much smaller, so it’s just easier if you plan to travel from there.
 You can buy tickets online on Liberty Lines website.

 Getting from Catania to Messina or Milazzo

-Alternatively, you can rent a car and take it all the way to Vulcano.
-However, keep in mind you won’t be able to take the car to Stromboli, as only residents can drive there.
+BY CAR – you can rent a car and take it all the way to Vulcano.
+You won’t be able to take the car to Stromboli, as only residents can drive there.
 Check out the prices of car rental here.

-A better alternative for an easier and faster trip may be opting for a private transfer from Catania to Milazzo.
+BY PRIVATE TRANSFER – A good alternative for an easier and faster trip may be opting for a private transfer from Catania to Milazzo.
 You can book it here.

-The third and final part of this Sicily itinerary will take you to the beautiful small volcanic island of Stromboli, one of the best places to visit in Sicily.
+The third and final part of this itinerary will take you to the beautiful small volcanic island of Stromboli.
 A lot of people go there on just a day trip from either Vulcano or Lipari, but I believe it is nice to spend a couple of nights (if not more!) to take in the incredibly relaxing atmosphere.

 Things to see and do in Stromboli